Amazon Storefront Now Open

 Forbidden City, USA

 The Killing Fields of Dr. Haing S. Ngor is now available on DVD and streaming on Video-on-Demand.
-Special bonus features include the original trailer and a music video featuring Bochan performing the film’s love theme, Like a Rose.
+The release includes both the original English version and a Khmer version with English subtitles.

 Pride L.A. recognized filmmaker Arthur Dong as a member of the “pioneering community of LGBT people who blazed a trail that has resulted in many of the rights we enjoy today.
 They are our legacy and their good works have resulted in our heritage.” –Troy Masters, Editor.
 Click here to read the profile on Arthur Dong.